mmtk/mmtk-core/docs/tutorial/Tutorial.md

 After you rebuild OpenJDK (and the MMTk core), you can use MyGC.
 Try testing it with the each of the three benchmarks.
 It should work identically to NoGC.

 At this point, you should familiarise yourself with the MyGC plan if you haven't already.
-Try answering the following questions:
+Try answering the following questions by looking at the code and [Further Reading](#further-reading):
-**NOTE: These are intended to be really simple questions, mostly aimed at those unfamiliar with garbage collection.
-They just get the reader to look at the code in the collector and start thinking about how it's working, and hopefully encourage them to do some independant reading if they come across something they don't understand.**
    * Where is the allocator defined?
    * How many memory spaces are there?
    * What kind of memory space policy is used?